-Schools inspire our children to read, write, solve problems, explore science, social studies and art, all while providing them the opportunity to understand their place and impact on Earth, and the need to protect the world in which we all share.
+Schools and pre-schools inspire our children to collaborate, read, write, solve problems, explore science, history, and art, while providing them the opportunity to understand their place and impact on Earth, and the need to protect the world in which we all share.
 School buildings themselves have the power to make learning easier or more difficult.
 A room brightly lit with natural light, clean air, air temperature that’s not to hot or not too cold, and one void of air contaminants gives children the ability to think without hindrance.
 Schools whose administration, teachers, and student bodies actively conserve water, energy, and other natural resources, either by design or behavior become district leaders.
-Campuses utilizing gardens and other outdoor teaching areas, that encourage student field trips to local natural and historic places, inspire children to love nature and each other while learning core competencies.
+Campuses utilizing gardens and other outdoor learning settlings and encouraging student field trips to local natural and historic places, inspire children to love nature and each other while learning core competencies, staying healthy and happy, becoming resilient, and setting them on a course for success.

-Administrations supporting strong parent and local business involvement…tutoring, mentoring, or working together with students in gardens…build strong community spirit.
+Administrations supporting strong parent and local business involvement…tutoring, mentoring, or working together with students in schoolyards and gardens…build healthy, strong, resilient communities.
+The value of our shared resource...schools...cannot be understated.
+Using our schools as a shared asset is a benefit for the whole community!

-I work with districts, schools, or individual administrators to help improve the health of schools and their occupants, reduce their impact on our Earth, and save your district/school money.
-My background as an engineer with a emphasis in water resources and environmental pollution control; long-time role as my children’s school Advisor for the Kids for Saving Earth Club and PTO Community Service & Sustainability Advisor; leadership in regional collaboratives and boards who's missions are to protect the natural environment and get children outside; and passion for the health & education of all children and protection of our Earth gives me the unique perspective to be able to identify and prioritize the healthy changes (“tweaks”) that your school needs.
+My background as an engineer with an emphasis in water resources and environmental pollution control; long-time role as my children’s school Advisor for the Kids for Saving Earth Club and PTO Community Service & Sustainability Advisor; leadership in regional collaboratives and boards who's missions are to protect the natural environment and get children outside; certifications in designing and implementing gardens and outdoor learning environments; and and passion for the health & education of all children and protection of our shared Earth gives me the unique perspective to be able to identify and prioritize healthy changes (“tweaks”) that are readily implementable, effective, and inspired.

 Allow me to hear about your school’s needs and priorities, and together we can: